hmrc/hmrc-mongo/hmrc-mongo-work-item-repo-play-27/HOW_TO_USE.md

 See Scaladoc for [WorkItemRepository](../master/src/main/scala/uk/gov/hmrc/workitem/WorkItemRepository.scala)

-Typically you will use `uk.gov.hmrc.hmrc.workitem.WorkItemRepository` to create and retrieve `WorkItem`s for processing.
+Typically you will use `uk.gov.hmrc.hmrc.mongo.workitem.WorkItemRepository` to create and retrieve `WorkItem`s for processing.
-It is parameterised by the Id representation (typically `ObjectId` or `String`) and your PAYLOAD representation.
+It is parameterised by your PAYLOAD representation.

 It is an abstract class, so you will have to extend it to define the following:

-* `def now: DateTime` - gets the current timestamp for setting the WorkItem updatedAt field.
+* `def now: Instant` - gets the current timestamp for setting the WorkItem updatedAt field.
 * `def inProgressRetryAfter: Duration` - defines how long to wait before retrying failed WorkItems.

-It takes parameters for the `itemFormat` and the `workItemFields`.
-They should align, so consider creating the itemFormat from the workItemFields with `WorkItem.formatForFields`

 e.g.